hollowdll/ER-diagram-generator/README.md

 `details`, `entities` and `relationships` can have several objects, but `settings` must be like above.
 Example above has only one object in each section.

+> **Warning**
+>
-The application will give you warnings and errors, if your JSON file doesn't have the above structure.
+> When you try to generate a diagram, the application will give you warnings and errors if your JSON file doesn't have the above structure.

 ## Syntax